 PROPOSAL REQUIREMENTS AND RFP SCHEDULE

 Contractors shall submit all RFP materials to NPPD and USFWS.
-Contractors must provide five hard copies of the technical proposal and cost estimate and provide an electronic copy on a digital data storage device.
+Contractors must provide five hard copies of the technical proposal and cost estimate, and provide an electronic copy.
 Cost estimates must be submitted in separate sealed envelopes labeled “COST ESTIMATE.”
 The proposal is limited to 50 pages (single-sided, space and a half).
 All materials should be easily readable.
 The proposal should be concise, well organized, and contain the following information in the order presented below.
 Failure to present the information in the manner requested shall be a basis for considering the proposal nonresponsive.
 Proposals shall be sufficiently complete to preclude any need on the part of NPPD or USFWS to request supporting materials, yet voluminous information is not desired.

 The following table represents the schedule of events associated with the Request for Proposal.